SATANtrainsAI/PROTOKEN/README.md

-Protein Structure Tokenization and Representation via Autoencoding Transformers:
+# Protein Structure Tokenization and Representation via Autoencoding Transformers:
 This repo intorduces a novel approach for protein structre backbone tokenization via VQVAE:
-# Repository Overview

 This repository contains two major parts:

 1. **Protein Structure to Image**
-   A Python script (`pdb_to_png_distogram.py`) for parsing protein structures (files with extensions .pdb or .cif) and converting them into PNG “distogram” images (with accompanying FASTA files).
+   A Python script (`img_maker.py`) for parsing protein structures (files with extensions .pdb or .cif) and converting them into PNG “distogram” images (with accompanying FASTA files).
 These images capture backbone distances and angular features.

 2. **Hierarchical VQ-VAE Training**
    A hierarchical VQ-VAE model implemented in PyTorch using Transformer blocks (files include `model.py`, `train.py`, and `dataloader.py`).
 This model learns quantized latent representations from the generated protein images.

-Below is an overview of the file structure and detailed explanations of the implementation and its underlying concepts.
+Below is an overview of the file structure and detailed explanations of the implementation and its underlying concepts. for more mathematical details, check out the `info.pdf` file.

 ---